data-flair/python-tutorial/README.md

 ## 8. Popular IDEs

-While you’re learning Python, you will use an IDE (Integrated Development Environment) to run the code.
+While you learn Python, you will use an IDE (Integrated Development Environment) to run the python code.
 You can choose one or more of the following.
 Here, you can write, edit, test and debug code.
 It has build automation, code linting, testing, and debugging.
 This speeds up your work.

 ### a.
 IDLE

 Pricing: Free
-IDLE comes with Python.
+[IDLE](https://docs.python.org/3/library/idle.html) comes with Python.
 It is lightweight and simple.

 ### b.
 Sublime Text 3

 Pricing: Freemium
 Sublime Text 3 is a popular code editor and also supports other languages.
 It is fast, customizable, and has a large community.
-It has packages available for debugging, auto-completion, and code linting, and for Django, Flask, and scientific development.
+It has packages available for debugging, auto-completion, and code linting,etc. for Python, Django, Flask, and scientific development.

 ### c.
 Atom